hanlululu/Socialdata22_projectB/_build/html/_sources/intro.md

+# Climate Change Visualisations

+Welcome to a little world of visualisations on the most important topic of the 21st century: \bold{Climate Change}.

+It will guide you through: The \italic{what}, the \italic{why} and the \italic{who}.

-# Welcome to your Jupyter Book
+We invite you to begin your exploration:

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.

-Check out the content pages bundled with this sample book to see more.

 ```{tableofcontents}
 ```